Financial assistance programs New Mexico.

 Programs that Provide Mortgage Assistance and Stop Foreclosures

 Also, find a listing of non-profit foreclosure and housing counseling agencies in New Mexico, many of which offer free services.
+They are often HUD as well as federal government certified.

-New Mexico Food Stamp Program
+New Mexico SNAP Food Stamp Program

 Temporary Assistance for Needy Families (TANF)